emencia/Epaster/docs/emencia_paste_djangocms_3.rst

 In general, this component is required.
 If you do not intend to use it, you will need to modify the project's default templates to remove all of its occurrences.

+Assets are defined in ``project/assets.py`` and some apps can defined their own ``asset.py`` file but our main file does not use them.

+Our ``asset.py`` file is divised in three parts :

+* BASE BUNDLES: Only for app bundle like Foundation Javascript files or RoyalSlider files;
+* MAIN AVAILABLE BUNDLES: Where you defined main bundles for the frontend, use app bundles previously defined;
+* ENABLE NEEDED BUNDLE: Bundle you effectively want to use.
+Bundle that are not defined here will not be reachable from templates and won't be compiled;

 ckeditor
 --------